-- 1. Select Authentication > Auth.
-Servers > < Profiler page> and select the Troubleshooting tab. - 2.
+- 1. Navigate to Profiler > Profiler Configuration > Troubleshooting. - 2.
 From the drop-down list, select the required test and click Run diagnostics.

-Figure 36 Troubleshooting
+Figure 40 Troubleshooting

 Diagnostic Logs

 The Profiler Diagnostic logs include detailed information about endpoints on uploading the endpoint information to Pulse One.
 Event IDs PRO31748 and PRO31749 represent the diagnostic log messages.